yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/03-create-parallel-polylines/README.md

 thinPath.setAttribute('stroke-width', '2')
 ```

-Finally, we combine both paths into an SVG group and return it as a SVG visual.
+Finally, we combine both paths into an SVG group and return it as an SVG visual.
 It is important that we add the wide path first and then the thin path, resulting in the white path rendering above the black path.

 ```
 const group = document.createElementNS('http://www.w3.org/2000/svg', 'g')